zn-a/PDP/README.md

 * **Out of Context (OOC) synthesis**: running synthesis of an IP or module independently from the rest of the system, it is an intermediate step to check that there isn't anything fundamentally wrong with your design or to get an initial estimation of resources/timing without having to synthesize the whole design.

 ## Workflow

-The expected workflow for this project is as follows:
+The expected workflow for the project is as follows:

 * Initially you are given a working software AES C code and a working riscy core.
 Go through every step first to understand what happens:
   1. Check what the C code does.